yosefk/checkedthreads/README.md

   was originally passed.
 * **Nested loops/calls don't automatically inherit the canceller**: when a loop is cancelled, no more iterations will be scheduled - but all iterations which are already in flight will be completed.
-If such an iteration itself spawns tasks, then those tasks will *not* be canceled - unless that iteration explicitly passed to the tasks it spawned the same canceller which was used to cancel the loop it belongs to.
+If such an iteration itself spawns tasks, then those tasks will *not* be canceled - unless the spawning iteration explicitly passed to the tasks it spawned the same canceller which cancelled the loop that the spawner belongs to.
 * **At most one iteration/function call can write something** - otherwise, different results might be produced depending on timing, because cancelling is not deterministic in the sense that different iterations may be cancelled in different runs.
+For instance, the example above is only correct if arr[] is known to keep at most one value equal to 77.

 The last thing to note is that you need, before using checkedthreads, to call **ct_init()** - and then call **ct_fini()** when you're done. ct_init gets a single argument - the environment; for example: